Estimated Reading Time: 7 Minutes

 Because we don’t have the laws that protect a buyer, as they often do in other countries, there are a few things that I recommend you do.

-A home inspection is great to learn if the property has serious problems, so you can cancel your offer or make a new one.
+A home inspection is excellent to learn if the property has serious problems, so you can cancel your offer or make a new one.
 When I write up an offer, I always include:

 - BUYER is allowed a home inspection, paid for by the BUYER, within two weeks of the offer.
-Only structural damages, septic, drainage, or roof problems will give the BUYER the option to default.
+Only structural damages, septic, drainage, or roof problems will allow the BUYER to default.
 BUYER will accept minor damages.

 Why two weeks?
 Because you need two weeks to: